robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 '''''''''''''''''''''''''''''''''''

 As already explained, the named argument syntax works with keywords.
-In addition to that, it also works when `taking test libraries into use`_.
+In addition to that, it also works when `importing libraries`_.

 Naming arguments is supported by `user keywords`_ and by most `test libraries`_.
 The only exception are Java based libraries that use the `static library API`_.